EconomyLens.com

 Sanctions since 2019 have cut Huawei's access to components and technologies made by the United States and some of its allies. ©AFP

 Shanghai (AFP) – Chinese tech giant Huawei said on Monday it had developed a new way of making semiconductors that could get around its US-enforced lack of access to the most advanced chipmaking equipment.
-Huawei has in recent years been at the centre of a geopolitical standoff after Washington warned its equipment could be used for espionage by the Chinese government, an allegation the firm denies.
+Huawei has been at the centre of a geopolitical standoff in recent years after Washington warned its equipment could be used by the Chinese government for espionage, an allegation the firm denies.
 Sanctions since 2019 have cut Huawei’s access to components and technologies made by the United States and some of its allies — including the lithography machines used to make the world’s most advanced chips.

 Related

-But on Monday, the head of Huawei’s semiconductor division, He Tingbo, said that the company will be able to produce next-generation 1.4-nanometre (1.4nm) chips by 2031.
+However, the head of Huawei’s semiconductor division, He Tingbo, said on Monday that the company will be able to produce chips equivalent to next-generation 1.4-nanometre (1.4nm) ones by 2031.
 Taiwan’s TSMC, the industry leader, has projected it will be able to do the same by 2028.
 Cutting-edge chips that can train and power artificial intelligence systems are a crucial and highly sensitive element of the technology rivalry between the United States and China.
 The computing power of chips has increased dramatically over the decades as makers cram them with more microscopic electronic components.

-“Moore’s Law” is a principle developed by Intel co-founder Gordon Moore which states the number of transistors — devices regulating the flow of electricity — on a chip doubles every two years.
+“Moore’s Law,” a principle developed by Intel co-founder Gordon Moore, states that the number of transistors — devices regulating the flow of electricity — on a chip doubles every two years.
 A higher density of transistors results in a smaller chip or one the same size with faster processing power.
-He on Monday proposed “the Tau Scaling Law”, or “Her’s Law”, by which instead of optimising for space, designers optimise for the time taken for the various elements making up a chip to communicate.
-This overcomes a key challenge facing Moore’s Law that Intel sums up as: “You can make something smaller and smaller and smaller…until you can’t”.
+He proposed on Monday “the Tau Scaling Law,” or “Her’s Law,” by which instead of optimising for space, designers optimise for the time taken for the various elements making up a chip to communicate.
+This overcomes a key challenge facing Moore’s Law that Intel sums up as: “You can make something smaller and smaller and smaller…until you can’t.”

 © 2024 AFP